BLimmie/eyewire_validator/README.md

   <img src="https://github.com/BLimmie/eyewire_validator/blob/master/images/guess_intersection_seedless.png?raw=true" width="49%" title="Oh no!
 The line broke :(" />
 </p>

 This is additional confirmation that lwunet is filling in the voxels not in the aggregate due to seed mergers.
-We can see that there is a almost perfect correlation between total ground truth volume and guessed volume, but removing the seed shows a pattern of 0 additional voxels in the aggregate, but lwunet thinks there should be more voxels in the aggregate.
+We can see that there is an almost perfect correlation between total ground truth volume and guessed volume, but removing the seed shows a pattern of data points with 0 additional voxels in the aggregate, even if lwunet thinks there should be more voxels in the aggregate.

 ### Loops = 1